jiho/autoplot/README.md

 4. make the changes you want and commit them to the branch

         <code, code>
-        git commit
+        git commit -a

 5. push the branch to *your* github repository

         git remote add mine https://github.com/<yourname>/autoplot.git
         git push myfeature mine

-6. create the pull request from your branch to my master branch, on GitHub's website.
+6. visit your branch on GitHub's website and create a pull request.
+It should automatically be made against my master branch.

 This way, you can easily update the master branch to get my latest changes and base your next contribution on it (which is necessary for things not to break):